noorjahansn94/nodeapp02/README.md

 This guide will take you through the steps necessary to build and deploy an application in Kubernetes using Jenkins

 ## Prerequisites
-1. Kubernetes cluster (K3D used in this project)
+1. Kubernetes (K3D used in this project)
-2. Helm installed in your machine
-3. Docker desktop installed in your machine
+2. Docker desktop installed and running in your machine

 ## Create a Kubernetes Cluster